javxks1/DataEngineering/README.md

 Example: ‘C:\Users\user\DataEngineering\Sales Data ETL Project\data\Sample-sales-data-excel.xlsx’

 7. Run the SQL Script
-Look for sales.sql script and open it in SSMS.
-Then run it.
+Look for the sales.sql script file and open it on SSMS.
+Then run the script.
 This script should allow you to create a new Sales1 database and a new Sales table where the ETL process.

 8. Run the ETL Script